 And yet, is it my responsibility to give regardless?
 How can one person or family make a difference?

 “Feed the hungry, and help those in trouble.
 Then your light will shine out from the darkness, and the darkness around you will be as bright as noon.”

 One tangible , family service project in helping the homeless is to put together care packages and keep them in your car.
 When you see someone in need, you have something you can give them immediately to meet some minor needs.

 - Wet Wipes

 - Water bottle

 - Note/bible verse

-(Commentors are giving additional suggestions – socks, gloves (Dollar Store has great ones), pillar candles, cough drops, pain medicine…)
+(Commentors are giving additional suggestions – socks, gloves (Dollar Store has great ones), first aid kits, pillar candles, cough drops, pain medicine…)

 We’re developing relationship with special, new friends at an area homeless camp.

 Statistically, it is said that many Americans are only two months away from being homeless…